keypom/keypom-docs/docs/keypom-sdk/modules.md

 **getNftSupplyForDrop**(`dropId`): `Promise`<`number`\>

-Return the total supply of token IDs for a given NFT drop,
+Return the total supply of token IDs for a given NFT drop.

 **`Example`**